-At November 30, 2018, the Company has not generated revenue from operations has an accumulated deficit of \$15,283,766 and expects to incur further losses in the exploration and evaluation of its mineral properties.
+At November 30, 2019, the Company has not generated revenue or cash flow from operations and has an accumulated deficit of \$16,874,041 and expects to incur further losses in the exploration and evaluation of its mineral properties.
 These financial statements have been prepared on a going concern basis which assumes that the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
 The Company has not yet determined whether its mineral properties contain economically recoverable reserves.
 The recoverability of the amounts shown for exploration and evaluation assets is dependent upon the confirmation of economically recoverable reserves, the Company's ability to obtain adequate financing to develop the reserves, and its ability to commence profitable operations in the future.
 These conditions form a material uncertainty which may cast significant doubt about the Company's ability to continue as a going concern.

-To date, the Company has been able to fund its operations and its mineral property exploration programs through equity financings.
+To date, the Company has been able to fund its operations and its mineral property exploration programs through equity financings and the sale of a non-core asset.
 The continued volatility in the equity markets may make it difficult to raise capital through the private placement of shares.
 The junior mining industry is considered speculative in nature which could make it more difficult to fund.
 While the Company is using its best efforts to achieve its business plans by examining various financing alternatives, there is no assurance that the Company will be successful with its financing ventures.